POS Buyers Guide

 One of the strengths of POS system is that they can be tailored to your specific business.
 While you may be able to custom label the keys on a cash register, a POS system can be customized to a much greater degree.
 In fact, you will no doubt be able to find a POS package written by someone who owned or worked at a business similar to yours and has faced the same issues you face.

 The following section highlights some typical POS features you will find in the various POS/retail management products.
 Not every POS system will have all of these features.
 Some will have features not listed here.
 Use this section to familiarize yourself with what types of features are available.
 Also, create your own list of POS features you want before evaluating POS products.

-Standard POS Features
+A) Standard POS Features

 - Employee Login – A POS can help monitor transactions by employee by requiring a check-in and check-out procedure when they are operating the cash register.
 This allows you to measure employee performance as well as reduce employee theft.

 - Inventory Control – Most POS products feature inventory control.
 It’s the single biggest advantage POS has over cash registers.
 You use your POS system to order products, do your invoicing, and managing inventory.
 When you sell items, your inventory levels are adjusted.
 When you get low quantities of an item, the POS system lets you know to reorder.
 Here is a list of inventory related features:

 - Maintains sales, costs of goods and inventory ledgers